vivaria/edisonrul.ing/docs/source/cards/s/swift-birdman-joe.md

 ### Card Rulings

-●This effect is a Trigger Effect that can be chained to.
+*   This effect is a Trigger Effect that can be chained to.
-●This effect will activate if you Tribute a monster whose Attribute was changed to WIND by a card effect, such as “Homunculus the Alchemic Being”.
+*   This effect will activate if you Tribute a monster whose Attribute was changed to WIND by a card effect, such as “Homunculus the Alchemic Being”.